 Please submit a typewritten essay of a few paragraphs (approximately 500 words or less) answering the following questions:

-- Describe your gender identity.
-How has your gender identity affected your life, positively and/or negatively?
+- Describe any individual circumstances that present difficulties in pursuing your goals.
 Have you experienced barriers (in education or otherwise) related to your trans identity?

 For more information, please visit the Grand Rapids Trans Foundation website.

 Family Travel Forum Teen Travel Writing Scholarship - Outside Scholarship